DADACONF/mybuttsmells/README.md

 ~ ./.mybuttsmells.sh
 ```

-this file will make your computer say its butt smells until you tell it to stop
+this file will make your computer say its butt smells until you wipe it